igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

 "marking counter".
 If the "marking counter" is zero, the outgoing packet is transmitted unmarked.

-Note that a generation phase 2-RTT long (two spin periods) is a tradeoff between the percentage of marked packets (i.e. the percentage of traffic monitored) and the measurement delay.
-Using this value the algorithm produces a measurement every approximately 6-RTT (`2` generation, `~2` reflection, `2` pauses) marking `~1/3` of packets exchanged in the slower direction (see {{tbit-losscov}}).
-Choosing a generation phase 1-RTT long we would have measures every 4-RTT, monitoring just `~1/4` of packets in the slower direction.
+Note that a choice of 2-RTT (two spin periods) for the generation phase is a tradeoff between the percentage of marked packets (i.e. the percentage of traffic monitored) and the measurement delay.
+Using this value the algorithm produces a measurement approximately every 6-RTT (`2` generation, `~2` reflection, `2` pauses), marking `~1/3` of packets exchanged in the slower direction (see {{tbit-losscov}}).
+Choosing a generation phase of 1-RTT, we would produce measurements every 4-RTT, monitoring just `~1/4` of packets in the slower direction.

 ### Observer's Logic for Round Trip Loss Signal